google-research/circuit_training/docs/PLACEMENT_COST.md

 -   `get_congestion_cost() -> float` : Returns the average routing congestion of
     the top 10% congested routing grid cells.
 -   `get_congestion_smooth_range() -> int` : Gets congestion smooth range.
--   `get_cost() -> float` : Calculates cost associated with the current
+-   `get_cost() -> float` : Calculates the normalized wirelength cost associated
-    placement of the nodes (stdcells, macros and ports).
+    with the current placement of the nodes (stdcells, macros and ports).
 It returns a number between 0 and 1.
 0 meaning 0 wirelength, 1 meaning worst possible placement leading to all wires spanning the entire placement area (half perimeter of canvas).
 -   `get_density_cost() -> float` : Returns the average density of the 10% most
     dense placement grid cells.
 -   `get_fan_outs_of_node(node_index: int) -> list<int>` : Returns the vector of